zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-json-fields.md

 ## Add JSON field{#add-json-field}

-To use JSON fields in Milvus, define the relevant field type in the collection schema, setting the `datatype` to the supported JSON type, i.e., `JSON`.
+To use JSON fields in Zilliz Cloud clusters, define the relevant field type in the collection schema, setting the `datatype` to the supported JSON type, i.e., `JSON`.

 Here’s how to define a collection schema that includes a JSON field: